blackducksoftware/blackduck-docker-inspector/src/main/resources/help/overview.md

 Black Duck Docker Inspector inspects Docker images to discover packages (components).
-It utilizes the appropriate Linux package manager to provide a list of the installed (by the package manager) packages, and create a Black Duck project with a Bill of Materials (BOM) consisting of those packages as components.
+It utilizes the appropriate Linux package manager to provide a list of the installed (by the package manager) packages, and creates a Black Duck project with a Bill of Materials (BOM) consisting of those packages as components.
 Because it relies on the Linux package manager as its source, the discovered packages are limited to those installed and managed using the Linux package manager.

-Black Duck Docker Inspector can inspect Docker images that support dpkg, rpm, or apk package manager formats.
+Black Duck Docker Inspector can inspect Linux Docker images that support dpkg, rpm, or apk package manager formats.

 After running the Black Duck Docker Inspector on an image, navigate to Black Duck to view the Bill of Materials (BOM) created by
 Black Duck Docker Inspector.